 Overall, Forex.com ranks as the best brokerage trading firm offering high leverage trading products.
 It’s safe to trade with Forex.com and they only have low entry barriers with a minimum deposit of USD 100.
 US traders have multiple deposit and withdrawal options including debit card, electronic bank transfer wire, check, and eCheck.

 Leverage allows forex traders to borrow funds from a broker increasing their exposure to the market.
 As currency pair movements are modest compared to shares, leverage is needed to make forex trading currencies worthwhile.
 While leverage increases the potential for profits, the same is true for losses.
-Based on this, currency traders should understand the risks of leverage, choose a reputable forex broker and select the right leverage that aligns to their risk profile.
+Based on this, currency traders should understand the risks of leverage, choose a reputable forex broker and select the right leverage that aligns with their risk profile.

 Determining the best leverage ratio that is most appropriate to you depends on your needs, trading style, trading strategy and risk appetite.
 For example, retail traders that prefer scalping may tolerate higher leverage ratios.
 Scalping involves taking quick trades and to make a decent profit, you need higher leverage ratios.